-Keywords: grammatical gender, gendered languages, genderless languages, thought, perception, way of thinking.
+21 Index terms- grammatical gender, gendered languages, genderless languages, thought, perception, way of 22 thinking.

-Introduction
+23 1 Introduction

-t is of prime importance to put words together in a group that shares common features to arrange a language accurately.
 It helps to acquire a determinate amount of grammar rules being applied to these word groups rather than learning every single word and its features related to the way of its usage in a sentence.